 Why scuba diving in Bol?
-One of the most interesting scuba diving destinations in this part of Europe is certainly Bol, with many diving sites along the coasts of Brac and Hvar islands.
-From mid-April, the temperature of the Adriatic Sea attracts many recreational divers in its depth inviting them to explore what Croatian underwater world has to offer.
+One of the most interesting scuba diving destinations in this part of Europe is certainly Bol, with many diving sites along the coasts of the Brac and Hvar islands.
+From mid-April, the temperature of the Adriatic Sea attracts many recreational divers in its depth, inviting them to explore what the Croatian underwater world has to offer.
 It is worth mentioning that the diving season in this part of the Adriatic Sea lasts until the beginning of November.

 Many popular scuba diving locations around Bol are only a 20-40 minute boat ride.
 Diving schools are organizing daily trips with one to three daily dives.
 You can dive on reefs, shipwrecks, and caves.
 Also, night dives are organized.
 The geographical position of Bol offers divers to dive safely, regardless of the weather conditions and winds that blow through the Hvar channel.
 Depending on the wind, diving locations are chosen daily on the banks of Brac or Hvar.

 If you are not a scuba diver but want to become one, scuba diving schools in Bol offer all types of courses.
 Beginner to instructor level courses is available.
-Basic, first open water scuba diving certificate takes about 5-6 days to complete, and it is your first step into the deep.
-Scuba diving schools in Bol are affiliated with SSI, CMAS and PADI world scuba associations.
+Basic, the first open water scuba diving certificate takes about 5-6 days to complete, and it is your first step into the deep.
+Scuba diving schools in Bol are affiliated with SSI, CMAS, and PADI world scuba associations.
 Apart from basic courses, specialty courses are offered, such as cave diving, shipwrecks, night diving, stress and rescue, and many more.

 Recommended center for scuba diving in Bol